 Years of Experience

-Five to nine years of work experience seem to result in median wages of about $90K per year.
-Workers who have been with the company for more than one year but less than five can make $58K annually on average.
-Overall, the greater share of SGS North America, Inc. folks have 10-19 years of experience and earn an average about $97K per year.
+Workers who have been with the company for more than one year but less than five can make $51K per year on average.
+Those who have five to nine years of work experience see average salaries of about $76K annually.
+Broken down by tenure, the largest share of SGS North America, Inc. employees (33 percent) have 10-19 years of experience and earn $86K per year on average.

 Certifications and Degrees